StrategenModels/MISO_MCP/README.md

 # misomcp
-Pulls MISO day ahead market MCPs for a specified day range
+Pulls MISO day ahead market MCPs for a specified date range

 This is a jupyter lab file, easiest for me to use but you can apply the same logic to any applicaiton you like.